 - supply a copy of the test report to an existing tenant within 28 days of the inspection and test being completed;

-- supply a copy of the test report before a new tenant occupies the property;
+- supply a copy of the test report to a new tenant before they occupy the property;

 - supply a copy of the test report to any prospective tenant within 28 days of receiving a request;